QR5.7.1 The Simulation Hypothesis

 The classical processing needed to simulate a system increases exponentially with the number of particles in it because they interact, so classical computers can only calculate the behavior of a few entities (Eck, 2017), and to simulate even a couple hundred electrons would take more atoms than exist in the universe (Kendra, 2017), let alone simulating New York city or the universe.
 Other research finds that these calculations aren’t just implausible but logically impossible (Faizal et al., 2025), so physicists conclude that we can’t be living in a computer simulation.

 Undeterred, simulation theory supporters suggest that our simulation has holes in it, so that doesn’t matter.
 For example, why simulate the 14 billion years of history before humans arrived, or galaxies and stars we can’t travel to, or quantum events we can’t observe?
 Instead of simulating a far-off galaxy, just show a dot of light so it appears real, just as movie do.
-Simulation theory then proposes that our world has flaws in it because it is fake.
+Simulation theory then expects to find flaws in our reality because it is fake.

-If simulation theory is impossible then machines, aliens, or our future-selves can’t be creating our physical world from another, but this isn’t the only version of virtualism.
-Annex 1 summarizes how a physical world could be a virtual reality generated by something else, and concludes that what generates physical events can’t have a physical base.
-This excludes not only physical virtualism (the Matrix option), but also information virtualism that is based on hardware, and even the mind virtualism suggested by Kastrup (Kastrup, 2019).
+If simulation theory is impossible, then machines, aliens, or our future-selves can’t create one physical world from another, but this isn’t the only version of virtualism.
+Annex 1 summarizes how a virtual reality can be generated by something else, and concludes that our world as a virtual reality can’t have a physical base.
+This excludes not only physical virtualism (the Matrix option), but also information virtualism based on hardware, and even the mind virtualism suggested by Kastrup (Kastrup, 2019).
+It follows that our virtual reality isn’t simulating anything physical because nothing physical can generate it.

-Our universe is on a scale we can barely imagine, so we don’t really know what it is doing, any more than the billions of animals that lived and died in biological history knew that they were taking part in an evolution.
-Our universe is then not just a virtual reality but one that is evolving, so what is evolution?
+Quantum reality can generate physical events because it isn’t itself physical, so it isn’t simulating itself or anything else.
+Our universe is on a scale we can’t imagine, so maybe we don’t know what is going on, any more than all the animals that lived and died in biological history knew that they were part of an evolution.
+But if we live in an evolving virtual reality, what is evolution?

 Next